MLAide/docs/docs/tutorial/data-preparation.md

 curl https://raw.githubusercontent.com/MLAide/docs/master/docs/tutorial/housing.csv --output ./data/housing.csv
 ```

+## Create an API key
+Later, we want to send all parameters, metrics, and models of our experiments to ML Aide.
+Therefore, we need to set an API key in our python client.
+Otherwise, we won't be able
+to authenticate against the ML Aide server.

+- In the upper right click on `adam` > `Settings`
+- Go to `API Keys` in the left navigation
+- Click on `Add API Key`
+- Enter any description and click on `Create`
+- Copy the show API key and store it somewhere safe.
+The API key won't be shown again.
+If you lose your API key you have to create a new one.

 ## Create connection to ML Aide webserver
 Our data preparation will be implemented in `data_preparation.py`.
-Therefore create a new file with this name.
+Therefore, create a new file with this name.
-At the top we need some imports and the connection as described in the [previous step](setup.md):
+To create a connection to the ML Aide webserver with Python clients you have to use `mlaide.MLAideClient`.
+An object
+of this class is the main entry point for all kinds of operations.
+Replace `api_key` with your personal API key that
+you created using the ML Aide web UI.

 ```python
 from mlaide import MLAideClient, ConnectionOptions import pandas as pd